ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ## ZK-Improved Light Clients

 Using light clients to perform cross-chain verification is peer-to-peer decentralized, but the verification cost is higher compared to other cross-chain solutions that rely on third parties, and the efficiency is also relatively low.
-Therefore, MAP Protocol innovatively introduces ZK technology, optimizing the peer-to-peer cross-chain verification with light clients using ZK to optimize the verification rate.
+Therefore, RATS Protocol innovatively introduces ZK technology, optimizing the peer-to-peer cross-chain verification with light clients using ZK to optimize the verification rate.

 ### Light Client Cross-Chain Peer-to-Peer Verification Mechanism